bob123456678/TrainControl/src/examples/Readme.md

 Paths are selected at random from among the possible stations reachable by any given locomotive, with the following conditions:
     - The shortest path is preferred unless it is occupied or locked
     - A path with conflicting accessory commands will never be chosen
-    - From v1.10.0, you can specify an integer `priority` for any station.
+    - You can specify an optional integer `priority` for any station.
 Stations with higher priorities will always be chosen over ones with a lower priority unless they are occupied.

-From v2.0.0, you can mark any point as inactive (`"active" : false`).
+You can optionally mark any point as inactive (`"active" : false`).
 Automatically chosen paths will never include inactive points.
 However, they can still be accessed in semi-autonomous (point-to-point) operation.

 ## Pace of operation

 `minDelay` and `maxDelay` specify the minimum and maximum delay, in seconds, between locomotive activations.
 The actual value is randomly chosen in this range, and this replaces the need for manual definitions in callbacks.

-From v1.9.6, locomotives inactive longer than `maxLocInactiveSeconds` seconds will be prioritized until they get a chance to run.
+Locomotives inactive longer than `maxLocInactiveSeconds` seconds will be prioritized until they get a chance to run.
 Set to 0 to disable.

 ## Functions (sounds / lighting)